tahoe-lafs/tahoe-lafs/docs/about.rst

 License
 =======

-Tahoe-LAFS is an open-source project; please see README.txt_ for details.
+Tahoe-LAFS is an open-source project; please see README.rst_ for details.

-.. _README.txt: ../README.txt
+.. _README.rst: ../README.rst